kubevirt/community/committee-steering/charter.md

 #### Activity Expectations

 - Leads *SHOULD* remain active and responsive in their Roles.
-- Leads taking an extended leave of 1 or more months *SHOULD* coordinate with other leads to ensure the role is adequately staffed during their leave.
-- Leads going on leave for 1-3 months *MAY* work with other Leads to identify a temporary replacement.
 - Leads *SHOULD* remove any other leads that have not communicated a leave of absence and either cannot be reached for more than one month or are not fulfilling their documented responsibilities for more than one month.